widura26/layouting-and-styling/README.md

 # tailwind
-it's project tailwind, but i'm forget to rename a folder
+it's not project tailwind, i just forget to rename a folder